 Follow her on Twitter: @OnTopicAus

 Summer May Finlay is a Yorta Yorta woman who grew up in Lake Macquarie near Newcastle.
-She engages with Croakey in a number of capacities, including as a member of the #JustJustice project, and has reported for the Croakey Conference News Service.
+She engages with Croakey in a number of capacities, including as a contributing editor, and as a member of the #JustJustice project, and has reported for the Croakey Conference News Service.
 Summer is currently undertaking a PhD with the University of South Australia, has a Master of Public Health Advanced majoring in social marketing from the University of Wollongong and a Bachelor of Social Science majoring in linguistics from Macquarie University.
 Summer has worked in a number of different areas relating to Aboriginal health and social justice.
 Summer currently works in Aboriginal health in a policy and research capacity, and has also worked at the National Congress of Australia’s First Peoples (Congress) in Policy and Communications roles.
 She spent two and a half years at the Aboriginal Health and Medical Research Council of NSW and at the Victorian Aboriginal Community Controlled Health Organisation respectively.
 Summer also has four years’ experience as a youth and children’s worker.

 Dr Tim Senior

 Tim is a GP who works in Aboriginal health, and who crowdfunded the Wonky Health columns at Croakey, investigating the impacts of policies upon health.
 He is a contributing editor at Croakey, and also a contributor to the #JustJustice project.
 He has his own blog, and won the inaugural Gavin Mooney Memorial Essay Competition, writing about climate change and equity.

 Michelle Culhane Hughes